 While GO-MAP events and programming are geared toward graduate students of color, they are open to all UW graduate students, faculty and staff, especially those interested in supporting and increasing a racially diverse graduate student population.

-Current UW graduate students who self-identified as an ethnic minority on their UW application will receive GO-MAP’s student programming information.
-New students should receive their first GO-MAP email in early September.
-If you are not on the listserv and would like to be included in the messaging, please email email@example.com.
+Current UW graduate students who self-identified as a racial or ethnic minority on their UW application will receive weekly GO-MAP emails.
+New graduate students of color should receive their first GO-MAP email in mid-September.
+If you are not on the listserv and would like to be added, please email firstname.lastname@example.org.

 GO-MAP Summer Social

-New and continuing students are invited to our Summer Social at Green Lake!
-This is an excellent opportunity to meet new friends and collaborators, strengthen community and share a beautiful Seattle summer day!
+New and continuing graduate students are invited to our Summer Social at Optimism Brewing Company!
+This is a casual and fun opportunity to meet new friends and collaborators, strengthen community and share a beautiful Seattle summer day!

 Getting Connected—New Student Orientation and Reception

-Through engagement with our expert panels of faculty and graduate students of color, incoming graduate students can learn tips and tricks for succeeding in their first year at the New Student Orientation, 4–7 p.m.
+Through engagement with our expert panels of faculty and graduate students of color, incoming graduate students can learn tips and tricks for succeeding in their first year at the New Student Orientation, 4:30–7 p.m on Friday, October 12th.

-The reception runs 7–10 p.m.
-It is our most well-attended event of the year, and all new and continuing graduate students interested in fostering a more diverse campus are welcome to come together, break bread, mingle and dance!
-Please save the date: Thursday, October 12, 2017!
+The Reception runs 7–10 p.m.
+It is our most well-attended event of the year and all new and continuing graduate students of color interested in fostering a more diverse campus are welcome to come together, break bread, mingle and dance!

 GO-MAP Power Hours